pinodo/dev_note/Spring/004_singleton_pattern/README.md

 > * No variable field that a client can modify
 > * Should use local variable, parameter, ThreadLocal, etc,. instead of field

+# How Spring Maintains a singleton pattern?
+> If you pass the parameter value through AnnotationConfigApplicationContext, the value is registered on Spring Bean
+>
+> CGLIB: A bytecode manipulation library that registers a class to spring bean
+>
+> * @Bean method: returns the existing bean
+> * General method: creates a new bean and returns it (dynamic code)
+>
+> @Configuration: Using DI, it guarantees the singleton pattern